 - our Northern Louisiana system, which is an integrated pipeline system located in northern Louisiana and southern Arkansas that gathers, compresses, treats, processes, transports and sells natural gas, and that transports and sells NGLs and condensate.
-This system consists of the following: - the Minden processing plant and gathering system, which includes a 115 MMcf/d cryogenic natural gas processing plant supplied by approximately 725 miles of natural gas gathering pipelines; - the Ada processing plant and gathering system, which includes a 45 MMcf/d refrigeration natural gas processing plant supplied by approximately 130 miles of natural gas gathering pipelines; - the Pelico system, an approximately 600-mile intrastate natural gas gathering and transportation pipeline with connections to the Minden and Ada processing plants.
-The Pelico system delivers natural gas to multiple interstate and intrastate pipelines, as well as directly to industrial and utility end-use markets;
+This system consists of the following: - the Minden processing plant and gathering system, which includes a 115 MMcf/d cryogenic natural gas processing and treating plant supplied by approximately 725 miles of natural gas gathering pipelines; - the Ada processing plant and gathering system, which includes a 45 MMcf/d refrigeration natural gas processing plant supplied by approximately 130 miles of natural gas gathering pipelines; - the Pelico system, an approximately 600-mile intrastate natural gas gathering and transportation pipeline with connections to the Minden and Ada processing plants.
+The

+Pelico system stores and delivers natural gas to multiple interstate and intrastate pipelines, as well as directly to industrial and utility end-use markets.
+The Pelico system leases 850 MMcf of storage capacity from a third party;

-- our Southern Oklahoma, or Lindsay, gathering system, which consists of approximately 225 miles of pipeline; - our 40% interest in Discovery Producer Services LLC, which operates a 600 MMcf/d cryogenic natural gas processing plant, a natural gas liquids fractionator, an approximately 300-mile natural gas pipeline that transports gas from the Gulf of Mexico to its processing plant, and several onshore laterals; - our East Texas system, comprised of our 50.1% interest in DCP East Texas Holdings, LLC, which operates a 780 MMcf/d natural gas processing complex, a natural gas liquids fractionator and an approximately 900-mile gathering system with connections to third party gathering systems, and which delivers residue gas to interstate and intrastate pipelines; - our Collbran system, comprised of our 75% operating interest in Collbran Valley Gas Gathering LLC, which owns an approximately 40-mile system, with assets in the Piceance Basin that gather and treat natural gas from over 20,000 dedicated acres in western Colorado, and which recently underwent expansion, consisting of an additional 24-inch pipeline loop and installation of compression that increased system capacity; - our Wyoming system, consisting of the Douglas gas gathering system, an approximately 1,300-mile gas gathering system that covers more than 4,000 square miles in northeastern Wyoming; and - our Michigan gathering and treating assets, consisting of five natural gas treating plants and an approximately 330-mile gas gathering pipeline system; an approximately 55-mile residue gas pipeline; a 75% interest in Jackson Pipeline Company, a partnership owning an approximately 25-mile residue pipeline; and a 44% interest in the 30-mile Litchfield pipeline.
+- our Southern Oklahoma gathering system, which consists of approximately 225 miles of pipeline; - our 40% interest in Discovery Producer Services LLC, which operates a 600 MMcf/d cryogenic natural gas processing plant, a natural gas liquids fractionator, an approximately 300-mile natural gas pipeline that transports gas from the Gulf of Mexico to its processing plant, and several onshore laterals; - our East Texas system, comprised of our 50.1% interest in DCP East Texas Holdings, LLC, which operates a 780 MMcf/d natural gas processing complex, a NGLs fractionator and an approximately 900-mile gathering system with connections to third party gathering systems, and which delivers residue gas to interstate and intrastate pipelines; - our Colorado system, comprised of our 75% operating interest in Collbran Valley Gas Gathering LLC, or Collbran, which owns an approximately 40-mile system, with assets in the Piceance Basin that gather and treat natural gas from over 20,000 dedicated and producing acres in western Colorado; - our Wyoming system, consisting of an approximately 1,300-mile gas gathering system that covers more than 4,000 square miles in the Powder River Basin in Wyoming; - our Southeast Texas business, comprised of our 33.33% interest in DCP Southeast Texas Holdings, GP, or DCP Southeast Texas, which owns approximately 675 miles of natural gas pipelines, three natural gas processing plants totaling 380 MMcf/d of processing capacity, natural gas storage assets with 9 Bcf of existing storage capacity and makes NGL market deliveries directly to Exxon Mobil and Mont Belvieu via our Black Lake pipeline; and - our Michigan gathering, treating, and storage assets, consisting of four natural gas treating plants and an approximately 330-mile gas gathering pipeline system; an approximately 55-mile residue gas pipeline; a 75% interest in Jackson Pipeline Company, a partnership owning an approximately 25-mile residue pipeline; and a 44% interest in the 30-mile Litchfield pipeline.